 Bank lending – boom ends in a whimper instead of a bang

 Real estate is a leveraged asset class.
 It is a primary driver of middle class wealth in a number of countries not because real estate returns are better than equities or bonds.
-But because it is one of the few only avenues where every day investors can purchase assets using enormous inherent leverage.
-For example using a typical Sydney House market median value of $1 million, if you use 90% borrowed funds or $900k mortgage. $100k down payment it is still 10:1 leverage.
+It is also one of the few only avenues where every day investors can purchase assets using enormous financial leverage.
+For example using a typical Sydney House market median value of $1 million, if you use 90% borrowed funds or $900k mortgage with $100k down payment means that the equity in the asset is leveraged 10:1 leverage.
 You are buying an asset that is valued 10 times your equity input.

-Traditionally, the offset factors are these are liquid assets and fall prices is only real once the house is sold.
+To offset, common wisdom is that illiquid nature of the investment is in their favor since price falls are only realized when the asset is sold.
 This is only true for owner occupiers.
-For investors any fall in asset values couple with the use of leverage means additional equity input.
+For investors any fall in asset values couple with the use of leverage means in some instances it may require additional equity.
 If prices fall more than your equity and with no additional capital input, the banks will pull the plug.

 Australian residential property lending is driven by banks.
 With little or no securitization market since the GFC.
 The banks are in the drivers seat in the market in lending funds for residential real estate.
-Australia Prudential Regulation Authority (APRA) has been proactive in limiting the animal spirits of the banking sector in runaway funding for residential real estate.
+Australia Prudential Regulation Authority (APRA) has been proactive in limiting the animal spirits of the banking sector in funding for residential real estate, especially residential investment loans.